HIRING INCENTIVES SUCH AS RELOCATION EXPENSE REIMBURSEMENT MAY APPLY!

-TO APPLY: Download and submit your application using the links at the left hand side of the page.
+TO APPLY: Download and submit a completed employment application using the links at the lower left hand side of the screen.
 A signed, completed application is required; submission of a resume is optional and does not replace the application form.
-For first consideration, please submit application materials as soon as possible!
+Please return your application to the attention of the MCCFL Human Resources Office at the address noted above.
 MCCFL is an Equal Opportunity / ADA Employer.

 The following list represents the essential responsibilities (functions) of the position.
 It does not include, however, all of the duties the position may be asked to perform.

 - Provide screening and assessment in the treatment of substance abuse disorders.
 Evaluate and screen clients in accordance with procedures and policy guidelines; verify personal information and records; determine level of care, education and treatment.
 Make referrals as necessary.

 - Provide individual, group and family therapy services as appropriate.

 - Coordinate client placement into residential treatment and/or transitional housing as necessary.

 - Performs joint case planning and coordination in substance abuse treatment and prevention issues with other community agencies such as schools; group homes; community corrections and detention facilities; community hospitals; and other Department of Human Services programs.

 - Provide timely and accurate clinical documentation utilizing Agency clinical software system; this includes treatment records, service plans, progress notes and other required documentation.
 Maintain the integrity of the electronic records system within the scope of practice.